innovationsforlearning/manual-testing-scripts/teachermate-partnerstation_testing_scripts.md

 * Click on *Mary Brown-II* - *Expect to see the student name displayed*
 * Click on *Go button* - *Expect to see the login screen switch to the game screen*
  	- Help button
- 	- Card Reader Name - Highlighted
+ 	- Mary Brown-II - Highlighted, labelled Card Reader
-  	- Card Listener Name
+  	- Jill Green-I - labeled Card Listener
   	- Stimulus
   	- Score
   	- Yes button